RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - This is a required parameter and must be included.

     - `N1`, `J2`, and `FET` are examples of valid inputs.

+### overlay(action=overlay_exposures_data)

+`overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
+This information is included in edge attributes with the name `icees_p-value`.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode IDs.
+If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.

+This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).

+#### parameters:

+* ##### virtual_relation_label

+    - An optional label to help identify the virtual edge in the relation field.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `N1` and `J2` are examples of valid inputs.

+* ##### subject_qnode_key

+    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### object_qnode_key

+    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

 ## ARAX_filter_kg
 ### filter_kg(action=remove_edges_by_predicate)